rohitsub11/Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Vehicle detection is done by iterating through each sliding window, calculating the feautes for each sliding window then running that through the classifier.
 If a car is predicted, the sliding window boundaries are saved.
 Each sliding window that was predicted to have a car combined and a heatmap of all those rectangles is created.
 Only rectangles that overlap at least once are considered actual cars.
 This is to reduce the number of false positives.
 One detection optimization I made was to calculate the image HOG for the entire area of interest up front, rather than calculating the HOG for each sliding window.
-This gave me about a 3x speed improvement.
+This gave me a significant speed improvement.
 Below are the detected vehicles in the test images.

 ![pipeline1](output_images/subsample_window_test0.jpg)